-The meaning of terms used herein shall be governed by the applicable definitions contained in Chapters 373 and 403, F.S., and any regulations adopted pursuant thereto.
+The meaning of terms used herein shall be governed by the applicable definitions contained in Chapters 253, 373, 379, and 403, F.S., and any regulations adopted pursuant thereto.
 In the event of any dispute over the meaning of a term used in these Conditions which is not defined in such statutes or regulations, such dispute shall be resolved by reference to the most relevant definitions contained in any other state or federal statutes or regulations or, in the alternative by the use of the commonly accepted meaning.
 As used herein, the following definitions shall apply:

-A. “Application” or “SCA” means the documents required by the Department to be filed to initiate a certification review and evaluation, including the initial document filing, amendments, and responses to requests from the Department for additional data and information.
-For purposes of this license, the site certification application shall also include materials submitted for post-certification amendments and petitions for modification to the Conditions of Certification, as well as supplemental applications.
+A. “Application” or “SCA” as defined in Section 403.503(6), F.S.
+For purposes of this license, “Application” shall also include materials submitted for post-certification amendments and petitions for modification to the Conditions of Certification, as well as supplemental applications.

 B. “Associated Facilities” is defined by Section 403.503(7), F.S.

-C. “Certified Area” refers to the area within the site in which the certified facilities are located.
+B. “Certified Area” refers to the area within the site in which the certified facilities are located.
 For off-Site nonlinear associated facilities, this term refers to the area within which the certified off-Site associated facility is located.
 For off-Site liner facilities, this term refers to the area encompassed by the boundaries of the certified corridors, until such time as all property interests required for ROWs have been acquired, after which time the term shall include only the area within the final ROWs, in accordance with Section 403.503(11), F.S.

-D. “Certified Facilities” means the certified electrical power generation facilities and all on- or off-site associated structures including but not limited to: steam generating units, transformers, substations, fuel and water storage tanks, air and water pollution control equipment, storm water control ponds and facilities, cooling towers, and related structures.
-This term shall also mean linear and associated facilities, including but not limited to: transmission lines, natural gas pipelines, and compressor stations.
+D. “Certified Facilities” means the certified electrical power generation facilities and all on- or off-site associated structures and facilities identified or described in the Application, in the final order of certification, or in a post-certification amendment or modification.

 E. “DEO” means the Florida Department of Economic Opportunity.